|

 - EGON:

-Old German name derived from eg, meaning
+Old German name derived from the word eg, meaning

 - EGUZKI: